Augmentative Communication Equipment Loan Program

 AAC is usually not fully covered by insurance, or it may take a very long time for a person to receive approval for AAC items.
 Families often cannot provide adequate care to their loved one without the ability to communicate, as they wait for their insurance plan to determine eligibility.

-To support these individuals and families, the Golden West Chapter provides an AAC Equipment Loan program, free-of-charge, to meet both low tech and high tech needs.
+To support these individuals and families, the Golden West Chapter provides an AAC Equipment Loan program, free-of-charge, to meet both light tech and high tech needs.
 This program supports those families who do not have coverage through health insurance, have high-out-pocket deductibles, and/or do not otherwise have the means to pay for it themselves.

 The goal of the AAC Equipment Loan Program is to implement timely strategies and proactive steps that will enable people with ALS to maintain optimal communication.
 To qualify, a person must have ALS or a related diagnosis, reside within the Golden West Chapter area, and be unable to obtain these items through other means.